-Major facilities include the following treatment plants:
+Facilities include the following:

 - 1. Atlantic, Virginia Beach

 - 2. Chesapeake-Elizabeth, Va.
 Beach

 - 3. Army Base, Norfolk

 - 4. Virginia Initiative, Norfolk

 - 5. Nansemond, Suffolk

+- 6. Lawnes Point, Smithfield

+- 7. County of Surry

+- 8. Town of Surry

-- 6. Boat Harbor, Newport News
+- 9. Boat Harbor, Newport News

-- 7. James River, Newport News
+- 10. James River, Newport News

-- 8. Williamsburg, James City County
+- 11. Williamsburg, James City County

-- 9. York River, York County
+- 12. York River, York County

-- 10. West Point, King William County
+- 13. West Point, King William County

+- 14. King William, King William County

-- 11. Central Middlesex, Middlesex County
+- 15. Central Middlesex, Middlesex County

-- 12. Urbanna, Middlesex County
+- 16. Urbanna, Middlesex County

-- 13. King William, King William County

-Serving the Cities of Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, Williamsburg, and the Counties of Gloucester, Isle of Wight, James City King and Queen, King William, Mathews, Middlesex and York
+Serving the Cities of Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, Williamsburg and the Counties of Gloucester, Isle of Wight, James City, King and Queen, King William, Mathews, Middlesex, Surry and York Excluding the Town of Claremont

 CERTAIN STATEMENTS INCLUDED IN THIS OFFICIAL STATEMENT CONSTITUTE "FORWARD-LOOKING STATEMENTS" WITHIN THE MEANING OF SECTION 27A OF THE SECURITIES ACT OF 1933, AS AMENDED, AND SECTION 21E OF THE SECURITIES EXCHANGE ACT OF 1934, AS AMENDED.
 SUCH STATEMENTS ARE GENERALLY IDENTIFIABLE BY TERMS SUCH AS "PLAN," "PROJECT," "EXPECT," "ANTICIPATE," "INTEND," "BELIEVE," "ESTIMATE," "BUDGET" OR OTHER SIMILAR WORDS.
-THE ACHIEVEMENT OF CERTAIN RESULTS OR OTHER EXPECTATIONS CONTAINED IN SUCH FORWARD-LOOKING STATEMENTS INVOLVES KNOWN AND UNKNOWN RISKS, UNCERTAINTIES AND OTHER FACTORS THAT MAY CAUSE ACTUAL RESULTS, PERFORMANCE OR ACHIEVEMENTS DESCRIBED TO BE MATERIALLY DIFFERENT FROM ANY RESULTS, PERFORMANCES OR ACHIEVEMENTS EXPRESS OR IMPLIED BY SUCH FORWARD-LOOKING STATEMENTS.
+THE ACHIEVEMENT OF CERTAIN RESULTS OR OTHER EXPECTATIONS CONTAINED IN SUCH FORWARD-LOOKING STATEMENTS INVOLVES KNOWN AND UNKNOWN RISKS.
+UNCERTAINTIES AND OTHER FACTORS THAT MAY CAUSE ACTUAL RESULTS, PERFORMANCE OR ACHIEVEMENTS DESCRIBED TO BE MATERIALLY DIFFERENT FROM ANY RESULTS, PERFORMANCES OR ACHIEVEMENTS EXPRESS OR IMPLIED BY SUCH FORWARD-LOOKING STATEMENTS.
 EXCEPT AS SPECIFICALLY SET FORTH HEREIN, THE DISTRICT DOES NOT PLAN TO ISSUE ANY UPDATES OR REVISIONS TO THOSE FORWARD-LOOKING STATEMENTS DUE TO CHANGES IN ITS EXPECTATIONS OR SUBSEQUENT EVENTS, CONDITIONS OR CIRCUMSTANCES ON WHICH SUCH STATEMENTS ARE BASED.